HewlettPackard/python-opsramp/README.md

 ## Public Object Tree

 Following is a summary of the object tree currently available in this OpsRamp language binding.
 See `examples.py` for an illustration of how to use them.
-You start by creating a single OpsRamp object to represent the entire REST API instance that you want to access, and make a series of calls that return progressively lower level objects to access lower level information from OpsRamp.
+You start by calling `opsramp.binding.connect()` which returns a single "OpsRamp" object to represent the entire REST API instance that you want to access, and make a series of calls that return progressively lower level objects to access lower level information from OpsRamp.
 For clarity in these end-user instructions I have omitted several Python classes that are internal implementation detail in the module and not intended for direct use by external callers.